The voices of those who are taking PrEP on Il Fatto Giorno

 • G.L., 29 years old, Bologna:

 “This is state homophobia,” says G.L., who decided to undertake PrEP in February 2022.
 After having had a protected relationship with a boy who later discovered he was HIV positive during some medical checks.
-G.L. went to the Infectious Diseases department of the Sant’Orsola hospital for tests to avoid HIV infection and check for other sexually transmitted infections.
+G.L. went to the Infectious Diseases department of the Sant’Orsola hospital to avoid infection and check for other sexually transmitted infections.
 In both cycles of tests for HIV, G.L.
-STD tested negative but positive for gonorrhoea.
+The STD Lab results are negative but positive for gonorrhoea.

 G.L. was immediately provided with the necessary treatment.
 Faced with the poor social visibility of the problem, G.L. gets heated.
 Speaking of “state homophobia,” G.L. notes the lack of discussion leading to a lack of STD information on the topic.
 This results in people not knowing about the existence of PrEP at all and thus cannot use it.
 Among those who know of the existence of prevention, G.L. identifies three reasons why people decide not to participate: the cost, the stigma associated with using PrEP, and the ignorance regarding prophylaxis and its controls.